Algae Eating Nerite Snail Care Info

 THESE SNAILS WILL CHANGE YOUR LIFE AND HOW YOU CARE FOR YOUR TANK

 Most Nerites will only grow to about the size of a dime or smaller.
 Older nerites may develop little barnacles on their shells when collected from the wild.
 When commercially reproduced they will not grow barnacles.
 The largest specimens of this species of algae eating snail are less than an inch across.
 Nerites are probably about the best algae eating snail for aquariums in the world, as they DO NOT reproduce in freshwater, but only in brackish or saltwater.

 We ship these snails already acclimated to FRESHWATER so you need not worry about any acclimation process unless you want them BACK in Saltwater.
+DO NOT use R/O Water with any nerite snail or they may perish.
 They may lay "pretzel- salt-looking" eggs, but they won't hatch unless the eggs are laid in at least “brackish water” at an optimum temp.
 Great for keeping GLASS & PLANT LEAVES clean!
 NO, they won't eat your plants either.
 What else could you want in a snail?

 REPRODUCTION: Aquarists have not had much luck breeding these Nerites.
 Many species simply do not lay eggs under typical aquarium conditions, and on the few occasions where it has been reported of egg laying, only rarely have baby snails been produced.
 Nerites cannot reproduce without mating first, unlike the Malaysian livebearing snail.

 In the wild, this species is found primarily in coastal marine habitats, in fresh, brackish, and saltwater conditions.
 This snail will prosper in hard, alkaline freshwater for long periods, perhaps indefinitely.
 In brackish conditions, this is perhaps the ideal snail for low to moderate salinity at (SG 1.003 and upwards) success is altogether more secure.